qicqock/qicqock.github.io/_projects/2_project.md

 <h3>Introduction</h3>

-In this project, in order to efficiently collect and analyze traffic information, We propose an FCN-BLA By analyzing and improving the <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM</a>, which is a state-of-the-art model among vehicle prediction models.
+In this project, in order to efficiently collect and analyze traffic information, We propose an FCN-BLA by analyzing and improving the <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM</a>, which is a state-of-the-art model among vehicle prediction models.

 Also, Based on the FCN-BLA, we created Traffic Analysis System where a number of real-time CCTV images are processed in parallel with new analytic methods.